rust-lang/rust-wiki-backup/Self-types-project.md

-Bono et al. [1] say, "The gain of introducing an appropriate type for self is evident when a form of inheritance is present, either a class-based one (via class hierarchies), or an object-based one (via method addition/override)."
-We don't have classes or a class hierarchy in Rust, and our documentation claims that we do not have "any concept of inheritance".
-The same documentation says that "method overriding and object restriction are performed explicitly on object values", which sounds like what Bono et al. would call a form of inheritance, albeit an object-based one.
+My project for the summer is to design and implement self-types (that is, "the type of the current object", as found in, for example, Scala) for the Rust type system.
+Right now, has the beginnings of an object system, but it's pretty limited; the only notion of "self" that I've implemented so far is support for self-calls like `self.foo()`.  `self` still doesn't exist as a standalone, first-class entity; right now, it's nothing more than a magic prefix to method calls, and you can't do things like return `self`, nor can you write functions that take arguments of type `self`.
+For that, we need self-types.

+## Method overriding/addition/restriction

-However, method overriding and object restriction are not actually implemented yet; neither is method addition.
-We'd like to implement method overriding in a way that works more or less analogously to our existing functional record update, which is available in Rust via the `with` syntax (although we don't have similar operations on records that are analogous to method addition or restriction, as in actually adding fields to a record or removing them).
+The Rust documentation says that "method overriding and object restriction are performed explicitly on object values", but method overriding and object restriction are not actually implemented yet; neither is method addition.
+We'd like to implement method overriding in a way that works more or less analogously to our existing functional record update, which is available in Rust via the `with` syntax.
+(We don't have, and probably don't need, similar operations on records that are analogous to method addition or restriction, as in actually adding fields to a record or removing them).

 For objects, rather than "copying forward" stuff from the extended-or-overridden object, we would wrap it in an adaptor.
 (Graydon: "All delegation is wrapping.")
-We'd have an expression form that would look something like:

-    obj { fn foo() { ... new method ... } with other_obj }

-where `other_obj` is an already-defined object.
-So step one for implementing this would be "anonymous object expressions", and then object expressions that wrap inner objects.
-This is something like prototype-based OO, although according to Graydon, we're "flattening the prototype chain".
+We'd have an expression form that would look something like `obj { fn foo() { ... new method ... } with other_obj }`, where `other_obj` is an already-defined object.
+So, step one for implementing this would be "anonymous object expressions", and then object expressions that wrap inner objects.
+This is kind of like prototype-based OO, although according to Graydon, we're "flattening the prototype chain".

-Again, the reason all this is relevant is because, as Bono et al. say, having self-types is particularly useful in a situation that has some form of inheritance (even if it's "only" prototype-style inheritance).
+The reason all this is relevant to self-types is that having self-types is particularly useful in a situation that has some form of inheritance (even if it's "only" prototype-style inheritance).
 As a concrete example, say you have the following:

      obj a() {
          fn foo() -> int {